markgalassi/wodehouse_writers/README.md

 We should not try to write stories of Jeeves and Bertie and Blandings Castle (these efforts are doomed for failure).

-But we can try to write the works of the writers Wodehouse has described.
+But we can try to flesh out the works of the writers Wodehouse has created.

+This is an experiment.
+I have no idea how it will work, but we can discover it together.

+## The effort

-So the effort has three parts that I can think of at this time
+The effort has three parts that I can think of at this time.

 1. Identify all the authors that Wodehouse has parodied, giving as much information about them and their books as possible.
 Right now